open-company/open-company-storage/README.md

   {:period "2015-09" :cash 66981 :revenue 0 :costs 8019}
   {:period "2015-10" :cash 58987 :revenue 25 :costs 7867}
   {:period "2015-11" :cash 51125 :revenue 50 :costs 7912}]
   :notes {:body "We got our second customer!
-Revenue FTW!"}} author)
+More revenue FTW!"}} author) (aprint (company/get-company "blank-inc"))

-(section/put-section "buffer" :update {:headline "It's all meh."} author)
+(section/put-section "buffer" :update {:headline "It's all meh."} author) (aprint (company/get-company "buffer"))

 ;; Get a section
-(section/get-section "transparency" :finances)
-(section/get-section "buffer" :update)
-(section/get-section "buffer" :finances)
+(aprint (section/get-section "blank-inc" :finances)) (aprint (section/get-section "buffer" :update)) (aprint (section/get-section "buffer" :finances))

 ;; List revisions
-(section/list-revisions "transparency" :finances)
+(section/list-revisions "blank-inc" :finances)
 (section/list-revisions "buffer" :update)
 (section/list-revisions "buffer" :finances)
+;; Note: due to revision collapsing by same author in a short period, there won't as many revisions as you ;; might think.
+The introduction of a new note by the same author in finances section of blank-inc causes ;; a new revision, but the rest of the updates above are collapsed into one revision.

 ;; Get revisions
-(section/get-revisions "transparency" :finances)
+(section/get-revisions "blank-inc" :finances)
 (section/get-revisions "buffer" :update)
 (section/get-revisions "buffer" :finances)

 ;; Delete a company
-(company/delete-company "transparency")
+(company/delete-company "blank-inc")

 ;; Cleanup
 (company/delete-all-companies!)